What to expect

 How the colleges work

-There are three colleges at Caulfield campus (Pegasus, Phoenix and Auriga), three at Clayton campus (Orion, Centaurus and Ursa) and Aquila College at Peninsula campus.
-Each college has 250 student members, about 20 college advisors (higher-year students acting as mentors) and three members of the academic staff in leadership positions.
+There are three colleges at Caulfield campus (Pegasus, Phoenix and Auriga), one college across Caulfield and Parkville (Lupa), three at Clayton campus (Orion, Centaurus and Ursa) and Aquila College at Peninsula campus.
+Each college has 250 student members, about 20 college advisors (higher-year students acting as mentors) In addition each college has three academic and professional staff in leadership positions.

 College support teams